Grooming is a crucial part of your guinea’s care, and isn’t something you can overlook or skimp on.

 Grease gland checks are a crucial part of grooming your pet, so inspect your guinea pig’s grease gland for signs of soreness, irritation, or dryness.

 Males tend to have more active grease glands than females, so they may need additional help keeping them clean.

 Dirty glands will look like dark earwax on your pet’s rump.

-For a long haired guinea pig, you might need to trim the hair around their bottom to get a better look at their grease gland.
+For long haired guinea pigs, you might need to trim the hair around their bottom to get a better look at their grease gland.